NIHR Safeguarding Guidance

 Organisations should ensure compliance with all relevant UK government guidance and legislation in relation to safeguarding, in addition to any specific local legislation (where activities are outside the UK), to ensure the relevant safeguarding and protection of children and vulnerable adults.
 This may include vetting of staff and suppliers who may be working closely with children and vulnerable groups, through the UK Disclosure and Barring Service, or other local equivalent service and / or online vetting service for which the organisation has a subscription.
 NIHR may make reasonable requests for additional vetting in cases where NIHR believes there are increased safeguarding risks.

-There is the expectation that organisations will act with integrity and be transparent and accountable in relation to their safeguarding policies and reporting and that all staff, participants and other individuals associated with the NIHR funded project and the contracted organisation shall be treated equally, irrespective of race, gender, religion/or none, sexual orientation or disability.
+There is the expectation that organisations will act with integrity and be transparent and accountable in relation to their safeguarding policies and reporting and that all staff, participants and other individuals associated with the NIHR funded project and the contracted organisation shall be treated equally and with respect, irrespective of race, gender, religion/or none, sexual orientation or disability.

 Who is this guidance for?

-This guidance applies to everyone involved in the management and delivery of NIHR ODA-funded research activities.
+This guidance applies to everyone involved in the management and delivery of NIHR funded research activities as defined within the NIHR people framework.

 Those responsible for ensuring safeguarding principles and standards are embedded throughout the research design and delivery process include: